John Bromfield

 John Bromfield (born Farron Bromfield; June 11, 1922 – September 19, 2005) was an American actor and commercial fisherman.

 Early years

 Farron Bromfield was born in South Bend, Indiana.
 He played football and was a boxing champion at Saint Mary's College of California, where he also lettered in football, baseball, track and swimming.
 In the 1940s, he gained his first acting experience at the La Jolla Playhouse.

-Military service

 Bromfield served in the United States Navy in World War II.

 Film

 Bromfield's screen debut came in Harpoon (1948).
 The same year, he was cast as a detective in Sorry, Wrong Number, starring Burt Lancaster and Barbara Stanwyck for Paramount Pictures.
 In 1953, Bromfield appeared with Esther Williams, Van Johnson and Tony Martin in Easy to Love.

 He also starred in horror films, including the 1955 3D production Revenge of the Creature, one of the Creature from the Black Lagoon sequels.

 Television

 In the middle 1950s, Bromfield appeared in westerns, such as NBC's Frontier anthology series in the role of a sheriff in the episode "The Hanging at Thunder Butte Creek".